KatttZ/react05052025/lecture_notes/Week4/node/README.md

 - NVM(Node Version Manager)

-1. A tool that lets you install and switch between different versions od Node.js
+1. A tool that lets you install and switch between different versions of Node.js
 2. Different projects may require different Node versions.
 NVM helps you manage that easily

 - CommonJs module (old way to export and import before ES Modules)